 The science is clear

-Hydropower reservoirs produce significant amounts of methane and other potent greenhouse gases, sometimes even on par with coal and natural gas facilities.
+Hydropower reservoirs can produce significant amounts of methane and other potent greenhouse gases, sometimes even on par with coal and natural gas facilities.
 While there is increasing recognition of this reality, emissions at hydro facilities are still under-analyzed and under-reported.
 We need widespread assessment of emissions at hydro facilities across the country and policies that ensure hydro is treated appropriately as we decarbonize our power grid.

 How does a hydropower project produce GHG emissions?